 |The Institute for Media Innovation (IMI) is an international interdisciplinary research institute on digital media.
 More than 30 PhD students coming from different NTU schools are working in the IMI premises on various interdisciplinary projects.
 The monthly PhD seminar is very popular and gives the opportunity to all IMI PhD students and their supervisors to exchange innovative ideas and latest development together.
 The IMI distinguished lecture series brings top researchers from all over the world to address key issues in the interactive digital media domain. |

-The International Centre, BeingThere Centre, on 3D Telepresence, has been established since December 2010 at IMI with an overall funding of 23 Million Singapore dollars from Media Development Agency (MDA) in Singapore and with a participation of each participating University.
+The International Centre, BeingThere, on 3D Telepresence has been established since December 2010 at IMI with an overall funding of 23 Million Singapore dollars.
 It groups together key international partners - Swiss Federal Institute of Technology (ETH) at Zurich in Switzerland, the University of North Carolina (UNC) at Chapel Hill in the United States, and Nanyang Technological University (NTU) in Singapore.
-In this project, over 15 faculties in NTU have focused their research on various aspects of the Telepresence research and in particular, in IMI, on virtual humans and social robots who can act as substitutes or additional human resources.
+In this project, over 15 faculties in NTU have focused their research on various aspects of the Telepresence research and in particular, on virtual humans and social robots who can act as substitutes or additional human resources.